 The first issue of the San Diego Journal of Climate & Energy Law was published December 2009.
 If you are interested in receiving a copy, please contact Brigid Bennett.
 The cost for an annual subscription is $27.

-The San Diego Journal of Climate & Energy Law has issued a Call for Proposals (pdf) for the Fifth Annual Climate and Energy Law Symposium on Friday, November 8, 2013.
-Proposals should be sent to email@example.com by Monday, March 25, 2012.
+The San Diego Journal of Climate & Energy Law has issued a call for proposals for the Sixth Annual Climate & Energy Law Symposium on Friday, November 7, 2014.
+Proposals should be sent to email@example.com by Monday, April 21, 2014.